 - A. The Learning Covenant is a consultative, four-way covenant among student, supervisor, academic advisor, and the Office of Theological Field Education.
 Students bear the responsibility for its development.
-It is understood that the covenant is a point of departure and therefore may need to be redesigned as new goals and possibilities emerge.
-The learning covenant is not to be broken without consultation of the parties involved. - B. The student is to be involved responsibly in the placement for 12-15 hours per week (including a reasonable amount of travel time), following the Fall-Spring academic calendar (or a summer intensive).
-The student is to engage in regular, weekly supervision with the supervisor to reflect on their experience. - C. The supervisor will make available at least one hour each week where the student's learning, concerns or problems are the primary agenda items. - D. The student and supervisor will complete evaluations of the student's growth and learning at the end of the Fall and Spring semester.
-The evaluations will be completed online and may be used by faculty to assess student progress. - E. The supervisor will participate in an orientation and other trainings, as available. - F. The Seminary will provide support and consultation for supervisors throughout the year in the form of conferences at the seminary and visits, as needed, with the student and/or supervisor at the placement sites.
+It is understood that the Covenant is a point of departure and therefore may need to be redesigned as new goals and possibilities emerge.
+The Learning Covenant is not to be broken without consultation of the parties involved. - B. The student is to be involved responsibly in the placement for 12-15 hours per week (including a reasonable amount of travel time), following the tri-term academic calendar.
+The student is to engage in regular, weekly supervision with the supervisor to reflect on their experience. - C. The supervisor will make available at least one hour each week where the student's learning, concerns or problems are the primary agenda items. - D. The student and supervisor will complete evaluations of the student's growth and learning at the time of mid-point and final evaluations.
+The evaluations will be completed online and may be used by faculty to assess student progress. - E. The supervisor will participate in an orientation and other trainings, as available. - F. The Seminary will provide support and consultation for supervisors throughout the year as needed, and with the student and/or supervisor at the placement sites or online.

-Your signature below indicates your agreement with the goals and conditions of this learning covenant, and your understanding and acceptance of the CTS sexual harassment policy.
+Your signature below indicates your agreement with the goals and conditions of this Learning Covenant, and your understanding and acceptance of the CTS Sexual Harassment Policy.

 Student:

 Site Supervisor:

 Academic Advisor:

-Theological Field Ed.
-Director:
+Theological Field Education Director: